Tommy Pham Preview, Player Props: Diamondbacks vs. Astros

 Tommy Pham At The Plate

-- Pham has driven in a run in 45 games this year (36.6%), including 14 games with more than one RBI (11.4%).
-He has also driven in three or more of his team's runs in six contests.
+- Pham has driven home a run in 45 games this year (36.3%), including more than one RBI in 11.3% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.